 Component 1: The Good Life.
-TBC

-Component 2: Modern Empiricism.
-TBC
+Component 2: Empiricism.

 Component 1: Philosophy of Religion.
-TBC

-Component 1: David Hume's Enquiry Concerning Human Understanding.
 In this component of the module we will be reading two chapters from Hume's Enquiry, 'Of Liberty and Necessity' and 'Of Miracles'.
 We will be relating themes and questions in these chapters to issues in contemporary philosophy, e.g., free will, causation, religious faith, and the problem of evil.

-Component 2 - Medieval Philosophy.
-TBC
+Component 2: Medieval Philosophy.

 This course offers an in-depth exploration into the rich and diverse tradition of classical Islamic philosophy (falsafa).
 Students will explore the philosophical ideas of major Islamic thinkers, such as al-Kindi, al-Farabi, Ibn Sina (Avicenna), al-Ghazali, and Ibn Rushd (Averroes).
 The exploration is structured thematically, beginning in the first half of the course with an overview of the Islamic tradition and the main philosophical issues that were discussed by the classical Islamic philosophers (falāsifa).